bensheldon/island94.org/_posts/2025-07-25-consider-thruster-with-puma-on-heroku.md

 2. Update your Procfile: `web: HTTP_PORT=$PORT TARGET_PORT=3001 bundle exec thrust bin/rails server`
 3. Disable Puma's keepalives: `enable_keep_alives false`

 I was already using Thruster with Puma on Heroku because of the benefits of x-sendfile support.
 If you're worried about resource usage (because Thruster is yet another process) it's been pretty minimal.
-I looked just now on one app and 13MB for Thruster next to 200MB for Puma.
+I looked just now on one app and 13MB for Thruster next to 200MB for the Rails app running in Puma; seems tiny to me.

 ```bash
 $ heroku ps:exec -a APPNAME